bhanu6655/Movies/README.md

     "movieName": "Captain America: The First Avenger" }
 ]
 2. Add a New Movie
-Path: /movies/
+Path: POST /movies/

-Method: POST

 Description: Adds a new movie.

-Request:
+📤 Request
 json
 Copy
 Edit